-Bhuna Masala, also known as Indian Curry Paste, is a super simple curry base that you can prepare ahead of time to make a variety of Indian curries on the go!
-You’ll only need some basic pantry ingredients to make it, and it’s perfect to store in the freezer!
+Bhuna Masala, also known as Indian Curry Paste, is a super simple curry base that can be made ahead and frozen, to make a variety of Indian curries on the go!
+It’s so easy you’ll only need some basic pantry ingredients to whip it up!

 Cooking Indian curries usually involves sautéing onion, tomatoes, ginger, and garlic along with a variety of Indian spices, depending on the curry recipe.
 Along with prepping all the ingredients, the entire process can be a bit time-consuming.